Design case study for Theo Chocolate to use their website to help improve and streamline orders for their custom Celebration Bars.

-To help further visualize the user flow on the Website, I used Figma to translate my low-fi prototype information using the visuals, branding, CSS components, and product customizability options that are currently available on the Theo Chocolate Website.
+To further visualize the user flow on the Website, I used Figma to translate my low-fi prototype information using visuals, branding, CSS components, and product customizability options that were already available on the Theo Chocolate Website and other BigCommerce solutions.

-To improve visual understanding of what the purchased product would look like, templates were reformatted to represent the 1oz chocolate bars that they are placed on within the product image.
-Templates that can accommodate logos were also visually identified within the product image.
+To improve visual understanding of what Celebration Bars would look like upon purchase, labels were mocked up as 1oz chocolate bars within the product image.
+Labels that accommodate logos were also made identifiable directly on the product image.

 In refining a search using filters, customers can also filter templates based on if they are seasonal or can include a logo.

-Product briefs, images, and descriptions were added on each individual template.
+Product briefs, images, and descriptions were added for each label.
 Doing this helps provide a more in-depth and personal look into not just the template, but the Theo Chocolate brand itself.

 To avoid confusion throughout the ordering process, each step is separated into individual components.
 Users can progress to the next step after filling out the necessary information first.